 “Zimbabwe has an acute problem of fuel.
-Our team has created a Vaya transport service, which uses a three wheeler electric vehicle,” he said.
+Our team has created a Vaya transport service, which uses a three-wheeled electric vehicle,” he said.

-The investment value into the new project was not revealed.
+The investment value in the new project was not revealed.
 An electric car is an automobile that is propelled by one or more electric motors, using energy stored in rechargeable batteries.

 The model has been embraced in developing countries, mainly in Europe, and is being seen as environmentally friendly.